vinhhoala/ENACT-Business-Models/BusinessModels/RCA.md

       <b>Segment</b>
     </td>
     <td rowspan="1">
-      <p>The target market is for enterprise APM users who need to monitor and manage applications running in a wide number of domains
+      <p>The target market is for IoT users who need to monitor and manage applications running in a wide number of domains.
+We will start with the Domains proposed in ENACT project
     </p>
     </td>
   </tr>